Eduk8me/markdown2slides/README.md

 # For Development

 I set up [clasp](https://developers.google.com/apps-script/guides/clasp) to make it easier to use my own editor instead of the web based editor.
 It is a Node.js app.
 Once it's set up you can use `clasp pull` to get the script and `clasp push` to push the updates.
+You can also push/pull individual files: `clasp push Code.js`